manunimmala/manunimmala.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Engineering Mechanics division of the Mechanical Engineering Department at Virginia Tech, where I am co-advised by Dr. Shane Ross and Dr. Hosein Foroutan.
+Hi, my name is Manu!
+I am a PhD candidate in the Engineering Mechanics program, currently within the Mechanical Engineering Department at Virginia Tech.
+I am fortunate enought to be co-advised by Dr. Shane Ross ([Ross Dynamics Lab](https://ross.aoe.vt.edu)) and Dr. Hosein Foroutan.
+My research is focused on understanding the transport of pollen through the atmosphere in varying wind conditions.

 News
 ======